seismo-learn/links/README.md

 ## Contributing

 Everyone is welcome to contribute to this site.
-Contributions include:
+Contributions include but not limited to:

 - Add more useful links
 - Report/Fix broken links